swedenconnect/technical-framework/README.md

 #### SAML: User Message Extension in SAML Authentication Requests

-This specification defines an element that may be included in the Extensions element of a SAML `AuthnRequest` where the requesting Service Provider can specify a "user message" that is to be displayed for the user by the Identity Provider during the authentication phase.
+This specification defines an element that may be included in the Extensions element of a SAML authentication request where the requesting Service Provider can specify a "user message" that is to be displayed for the user by the Identity Provider during the authentication phase.

 > [18 - User Message Extension in SAML Authentication Requests](18%20-%20User%20Message%20Extension%20in%20SAML%20Authentication%20Requests.md)